 Other disorders can cause cells throughout the body to malfunction.
 Often, brain cells are affected the most.
 These disorders include

 A very low or high body temperature (hypothermia Hypothermia Hypothermia (dangerously low body temperature) is often regarded as a cold injury, because it can be caused or made worse by exposure to cold surroundings.
-Being in an environment that is too... read more or hyperthermia Heatstroke Heatstroke is a life-threatening condition that results in very high body temperature and malfunction of many organ systems.
+Being in an environment that is too... read more or hyperthermia Heatstroke Heatstroke is a life-threatening condition that results in very high body temperature and malfunction of many organ systems, which may be fatal.
 (See also Overview of Heat Disorders.)
-Heatstroke can develop after... read more )
+Heatstroke... read more )

 Very low or high levels of calcium Overview of Calcium's Role in the Body Calcium is one of the body's electrolytes, which are minerals that carry an electric charge when dissolved in body fluids such as blood, but most of the body's calcium is uncharged.
 (See also... read more or sodium Overview of Sodium's Role in the Body Sodium is one of the body's electrolytes, which are minerals that the body needs in relatively large amounts.
 Electrolytes carry an electric charge when dissolved in body fluids such as blood... read more in the blood